witheej/devnotes/_drafts/asp-net-core-2-2-add-a-dbcontext.md

     <PackageReference Include="Microsoft.AspNetCore.Identity.EntityFrameworkCore" Version="2.2.0" />
     <PackageReference Include="Microsoft.EntityFrameworkCore" Version="2.2.0" />

-Create your context class that inherits from [DbContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext?view=efcore-2.1)
+Create your context class that inherits from [DbContext](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontext?view=efcore-2.1).
+I like to put my context class in a folder named "Data" at the root of my project.

     using Microsoft.EntityFrameworkCore;
     using MyProject.Models;